minprog/programmeren-1/steps/index.md

 ## Phase 1: Analyzing the problem

-![](problemsolving.png)

-**Step 0.
-Scoping your problem (separate)**

 Problems in this course are fairly big.
 Most of these problems have a couple of parts that work together.
-The first thing to do is to roughly identify those parts.
-This is because you can apply the method below on each of those separate parts.
+The first thing to do is to roughly identify those parts, because you can apply the method below on each of those separate parts.

+![](problemsolving.png)

 **Step 1.
 Solve instances by hand (with partner)**